quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 It then takes this data and uses it to train a neural network that can predict the words that are likely, and those that are unlikely, to appear around the word “milk”.
 A neural network consists of a set of weights that are constantly adjusted as the network is trained, in order to make the network more accurate in its predictions.
 At the end of training, the values of those weights become the dimensions of the word vectors in the embedding model.

 Because of how it samples the text and trains the model, word2vec works well for identifying synonyms, and things that could be substituted in a particular context.
 Using this method, “juice” will probably end up being closer to “milk” than “cow”, because it’s more feasible to substitute “juice” than “cow” in a phrase like “Pour the \[word\] into the”.

-Because word2vec samples skipgrams, you won’t end up with the same result every time.
-It may be worthwhile to run a word2vec model a few times to make sure you don’t get dramatically different results for the things you’re interested in as a result of different sampling.
-Especially if you’re looking to make a fine point of semantic shift over time, you need to take care to minimize random variation, for instance, by keeping random seeds the same and using the same skip-gram window.

 ### Understanding distance in vector space